TeamLab Planets Review: Is It Worth It?

 You must book in advance for a specific time slot.

-Tickets go on sale about three months in advance.
-While you might be able to get an afternoon slot if you book last minute, if you want the first slot, I recommend booking 1-2 months ahead.
+Tickets go on sale 2-3 months in advance.
+While you might be able to get an afternoon or evening slot if you book at the last minute, if you want the first slot, I recommend booking 1-2 months ahead, especially during peak times.

 Back to Contents